§ 1 User Account

 § 11 Term of Contract, Termination of Contractual Relationship

-(1) The contractual relationship begins with the creation of a user account and has a term of two years for the paid versions unless otherwise agreed.
+(1) The contractual relationship begins with the creation of a user account and has a term of one year for the paid versions unless otherwise agreed.
+It will be automatically extended for a further 12 months unless terminated by either party at the end of the term by giving one month's notice.

 (2) The right of each party to extraordinary termination for good cause remains unaffected.